 Note: If your landlord gives you one of these kinds of notices, you might not have to move and you might have other rights.
 Try to get legal help.

 You can also try to find a new tenant yourself.
 This is called "assigning" your place.
 When you assign your place, the new tenant takes over your tenancy agreement or lease.
 The rules about this are complicated, so try to get more information or legal advice first if you want to do this.
 In most types of rent‑geared‑to‑income (RGI) or subsidized housing you cannot assign your tenancy.

 Getting the Board to end your tenancy

 If you want to move out because your landlord is not following the law or your tenancy agreement, you can apply to the Landlord and Tenant Board to let you move out early.
-For example, you could do this if your landlord will not repair something or is harassing you.
+For example, you could do this if you have very bad maintenance problems or if your landlord is harassing you.
 Usually you have to prove that the problem is serious, and that you have given your landlord a reasonable chance to correct it.